OpenCollarTeam/opencollarteam.github.io/How-to-Build-Your-OpenCollar.md

 ## Materials
 You will need:
-1. Collar Band: any full perm prefab will do, or:
+1. Collar Band
-> Make a torus of dimensions

 2. Tiny Invisible Sphere as Root Prim or named leashpoint
+3. Three Stacked Cylinders

 ## Name your prims